Alex Morgan Escorted Out of Epcot Center for Conduct

 Alex Morgan Escorted Out of Epcot Center for ConductOctober 4, 2017

-United States Women's national team forward Alex Morgan was reportedly kicked out of a bar at Epcot Center in Orlando, Florida, on Sunday.
+United States women's national team forward Alex Morgan was reportedly kicked out of a bar at Epcot Center in Orlando, Florida, on Sunday.

 According to TMZ Sports, Morgan was with a group, including several MLS players, that was "partying at a pub in the U.K. section of Epcot Center when things got rowdy inside."